ucsd-dsc-arts/dsc160-midterm-group-8/README.md

 Any implementation details or notes we need to repeat your work.
 - Additional libraries you are using for this project

   Spotipy is used in this, which requires access to Spotify's API in order properly run the project.
+You would also need to generate a Spotify API token in order to use the API -- we've cut ours out since it's private information, so the code/feature_extraction.ipynb notebook is not actually runnable right now.
+We also used bokeh for visualization, librosa for extracting audio features, sklearn for dimensionality reduction, and pandas for pretty much everything.

 - Does this code require other pip packages, software, etc?